reductstore/reductstore/README.md

 # Reduct Storage

-Historian blob storage with focus on AI\ML systems.
+Historian Object storage with focus on AI\ML applications.

 Reduct Storage aims to solve the problem of storing data in a case where you need to write some data intensively and read it accidentally by some time interval.
 The storage uses HTTP API and stores the data as blobs.
 Read more [here](https://docs.reduct-storage.dev/http-api).